Authorial Illustration Projects

 The art work:

-Drawing on the father of the modern press and decorated book William Morris is the inspiration for the approach to this project.
+Drawing from the father of the modern press and decorated book William Morris is the inspiration for the approach to this project.

 William Morris, Emary Walker together the founded Kelmscot Press.
 Burn-Jone (life long friend) was the illustrator of many of the books.

-Morris and Jones created decorated books that harked back to illuminated manuscripts and fist printing press of the middle ages.
+Morris and Jones created and decorated books that harked back to illuminated manuscripts and the fist printing press of the middle ages.

 I have already made sketches mock ups and paintings and decorated boarders as part of the MA.
-I plan to create more mocks of the same that will form the illustrations for this story.
+I plan to use the mocks sketches and paintings as a basis to create more illustrations now that the text is complete.

 Tree of Life